MCC Swim Lessons & Private Lessons

 REGISTRATION OLINE & IN-PERSON

-We will be offering a two nights a week Group Swim Lessons Session on Monday & Wednesday nights.
+We will be offering Group Swim Lessons Session on Monday, Wednesday nights & Saturday mornings.
 If registering in-person please fill out the following form and bring in with you.
 ACTIVITY REGISTRATION FORM

 KEEP SCROLLING DOWN FOR LEVEL DESCRIPTIONS